rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Date of publication: <CITE>[1650]</CITE>
 >Note on publication statement: <CITE>Date of publication derived from chronogram in colophon: Der FrIeD Vnsers Herrn IesV ChrIstI behVte Vnsere Hertzen VnD SInn, Von Ietzt an, bIss In EVVIgkeIt</CITE>

-<a name="5.23.31.25">5.23.31.25</a> *Optionally*, transcribe the chronograph as it appears.
+<a name="5.23.31.25">5.23.31.25</a> *Optionally*, transcribe the chronogram as it appears.
 Include the date in arabic numerals in square brackets.

 >Example:
 ><CITE>Anno QVI seqVItVr VICtorIae honores, Castra ferente IVXta DettIngaM Ipso Rege GeorgIo In agro.
 Ipsis Calendis Januarii [1744]</CITE>